aws-amplify/docs/ios/start.md

 # Getting Started

-Build an iOS app using the AWS Amplify CLI and the AWS SDK for iOS.
-The Amplify CLI lets you quickly add backend features to your application so that you can focus on your application code.
-This page guides you through setting up an initial backend and integration into your app.
+Build an app using the Amplify Framework which contains:

+- CLI toolchain for creating and managing your serverless backend
+- JavaScript, iOS, and Android libraries to access your resources using a category based programming model
+- Framework-specific UI component libraries for React, React Native, Angular, Ionic and Vue

+This page guides you through setting up a backend and integration into your iOS app.
+You will create a "Todo app" with a GraphQL API and to store and retrieve items in a cloud database, as well as receive updates over a realtime subscription.

+[GraphQL](http://graphql.org){:target="_blank"} is a data language that was developed to enable apps to fetch data from APIs.
+It has a declarative, self-documenting style.
+In a GraphQL operation, the client specifies how to structure the data when it is returned by the server.
+This makes it possible for the client to query only for the data it needs, in the format that it needs it in.

 ## Prerequisites